orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-email.md

   - `2019.1.0`
 - [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md) `match`: The behaviour to use when multiple templates are found.
 Can be `first` (default) or `all`.
 If `all`, then all matching templates are used (i.e. one email per template is sent).
 If `first`, then only the first matching template is used.
 - [SINCE Orbeon Forms 2024.1.1] `s3-store`: If `true`, email attachments are stored in an S3 bucket in addition to being sent via email.
 If `false` or absent, attachments are only sent via email.
 See [S3 storage](/form-runner/feature/s3.md) for more information about how to use this feature.
+- `lang`: Optional language override for email template selection.
+If not provided, the current form language is used.

 ## Configuration properties